-Torque takes preventative measures against proloque and epiloque scripts by placing an alarm around the scripts execution.
+Torque takes preventative measures against prologue and epilogue scripts by placing an alarm around the scripts execution.
 By default, Torque sets the alarm to go off after 5 minutes of execution.
 If the script exceeds this time, it will be terminated and the node will be marked down.
 This timeout can be adjusted by setting the \$prologalarm parameter in the mom priv/config file.

-While Torque is executing the epilogue, epilogue.user, or epiloque.precancel scripts, the job will be in the E (exiting) state.
+1 While Torque is executing the epilogue, epilogue user, or epilogue.precancel scripts, the job will be in the E (exiting) state.